 This is what I experienced during separate visits to a public training…

 The stallions warmed up, they trained, and they warmed down…with commentary at the start and finish.
-Which might sound a little meh (neigh?).
-Not so: I found it all fascinating.
+Which might all sound a little meh (neigh?).
+Not so: I found it fascinating.

 One obvious joy is experiencing the skills of the horses first hand and at close quarters; both experienced stallions and the upcoming generation of four-legged stars attend the trainings.